 Once you have a business credit card, it’s there to be called upon whenever you need it, which means if ever you require cash fast, you’ll be able to access it without having to go through any new funding applications – assuming that the amount you need is within your available credit limit.

-Downsides to business credit cards
+Disadvantages of business credit cards

 Company credit cards fall under the category of unsecured lending, and as a result they’re not the cheapest form of borrowing.
 If you can’t repay the balance within the interest-free period (or aren’t planning to), you can expect to pay a high rate of interest in return for the flexibility.